 Central Penn College is committed to providing equity of opportunity to students with disabilities through a supportive academic and social environment.
 Qualified students with disabilities who meet the technical and academic standards of Central Penn College may be entitled to reasonable accommodations.
 Reasonable accommodations are modifications made with the intent of eliminating or decreasing barriers which students might encounter due to their disability.

-Students who self-identify as a person with a disability requiring auxiliary aids or academic adjustments should contact the Director of Accessibility Services (accessibility@centralpenn.edu).
+Students who self-identify as a person with a disability requiring auxiliary aids or academic adjustments should contact the ADA Coordinator (equity@centralpenn.edu).

 Title IX